California HOA Elections

 If the Association at any point in this process no longer qualifies for election by acclamation—such as if the number of nominees exceeds the number of open positions—it must proceed with a full annual election, starting with the pre-ballot notice at least 62 days before the election deadline.
 Associations using electronic voting are encouraged to begin the process even earlier to ensure all electronic voting requirements are met, regardless of whether the election ultimately qualifies for acclamation.

-Election by Acclamation Step by Step:
+Election by Acclamation in Detail

 Initial Requirements